 Plant cell wall structures have evolved to resist being broken down; they provide protection for the plant....
 They have to be very good at it because, as associate professor Markus Pauly puts it, "Plants can't run."
-Markus Pauly (left) and Sacha Gille.
-PHOTO: Peg Skorpinski A spiral staircase is at the center of the LEED Gold-certified Energy Biosciences Institute building, adjacent to the Berkeley campus.
-PHOTO: Courtesy of SmithGroupJJR, copyright Bruce Damonte, 2012 a lot of innovation to get there.
+Markus Pauly (left) and Sascha Gille.
+PHOTO: Peg Skorpinski a lot of innovation to get there.
 We're competing with something that's a very efficiently produced commodity right now; it's hard to beat pumping petroleum out of the ground."